Lindsey O. Graham Sanctioning Russia and Iran Act of 2026

+and also allows the president to impose tariffs of up to 100% on goods from each of the top five importers from Russia of each of oil and natural gas.
+It also extends the Iran Sanctions Act by 5 years, to 2031.

 Background

 Since the beginning of 2025, peace efforts led by President Donald Trump to resolve the Russian-Ukrainian war have repeatedly failed to achieve a peace treaty.
-Trump's approach has been characterized as lenient toward Russia, with most of the pressure falling on Ukraine thus creating little incentive for President Vladimir Putin to compromise.
-As Trump conceded to more of Moscow's demands, Putin refused to compromise and his conditions for ending the war expanded.
+Trump's approach was characterized as lenient toward Russia, with most of the pressure falling on Ukraine thus creating little incentive for President Vladimir Putin to compromise.
+As Trump conceded to more of Russia's demands, Putin refused to compromise and his conditions for ending the war expanded.

-This negotiation strategy has been widely criticized by members of Congress, particularly Democrats and a number of Republicans.
-In response to continued Russian aggression, including a deadly drone attack on Kyiv in May 2025, the Sanctioning Russia Act was introduced as a bipartisan effort to pressure Putin into serious and conclusive peace negotiations to end the conflict in Ukraine.
-China and India are the major consumers of Russian energy.
-In June 2025, Graham said in a television interview: "I’ve got 84 co-sponsors for a Russian sanctions bill that is an economic bunker buster against China, India, and Russia for Russia’s brutal invasion of Ukraine."
+This negotiation strategy was widely criticized by members of Congress – particularly Democrats, but also a few Republicans.

+In response to continued Russian aggression, the Sanctioning Russia Act was introduced as a bipartisan effort to pressure Putin into serious and conclusive peace negotiations to end the conflict in Ukraine.
+According to a report by Reuters, "China and India account for about 70% of Russia's international energy business, which helps fund its war effort."

+A particularly intense three-day wave of drone and missile attacks on Kyiv in May 2025 that killed at least 12 people helped galvanize support for the introduction of the bill.
+These strikes were part of a broader pattern of Russian attacks on Ukrainian civilians throughout the war, and their devastation and indiscriminate nature prompted action in the Senate.

+In June 2025, Graham said in a television interview: "I've got 84 co-sponsors for a Russian sanctions bill that is an economic bunker buster against China, India, and Russia for Russia's brutal invasion of Ukraine."

-Donald Trump has shown some support for the bill in his reposting of a Washington Post article on Truth Social.
-Majority Leader John Thune said that senators "stand ready to provide President Trump with any tools he needs to get Russia to finally come to the table in a real way."
+Donald Trump showed some support for the bill in his reposting of a Washington Post article on Truth Social.
+Senate Majority Leader John Thune said that senators "stand ready to provide President Trump with any tools he needs to get Russia to finally come to the table in a real way."

+In July 2025, Trump criticized India over its continued oil trade with Russia despite Western sanctions.
+On 14 July, he threatened tariffs and secondary sanctions on countries purchasing Russian oil if Russia did not agree to a ceasefire within 50 days.